Metamorphosis of the Peterson Farmstead

 Farmsteads were being built up from the time the Midwest was settled by Europeans in the mid-1800’s through the 1950’s and 60’s.
 Magnificent barns, corn cribs and granaries were raised to hold the bounty of feed and livestock that helped to make these farms flourish.
 As agribusiness came to increasingly dominate agriculture during the second half of the twentieth century, these homey, comforting clusters of farm buildings that once graced the countryside began to rapidly degrade and disappear.

-At the Peterson farm, now the home of Angelic Organics and the Angelic Organics Learning Center, my mother Anna and I had a strong ethic to preserve the farmstead, in spite of the sweeping changes that were making our farm’s buildings obsolete for their original purposes.
+At the Peterson farm, now the home of Angelic Organics, my mother Anna and I had a strong ethic to preserve the farmstead, in spite of the sweeping changes that were making our farm’s buildings obsolete for their original purposes.
 Although there was often no financial incentive to do so, we roofed, patched, and painted the buildings to keep them looking nice.
 This ethic continues today.
 All of the farm buildings at Angelic Organics live inside of me.
 For me, they are beings; they have life.
 They evolve and decay and evolve; they metamorphose.
 I help to guide them in their unfoldment.

 It is a tremendous effort and expense to keep the many buildings on the Angelic Organics farm in good repair, and, furthermore, to adapt them to contemporary uses.
 In certain ways, these buildings belong to the social and cultural realm, so that those who have left the land over the generations can have access to a farm they feel connected with, a farm that lives in their hearts, regardless of their urban or suburban upbringings and lifestyles.